myfriendsloveme/myfriendsloveme.github.io/index.md

 [10:41 AM] I ended up taking meloxicam.
 I changed my mental pain from 4 to 5 and physical pain from 0.5 to 1.0.
 I'm even unhappier now.
 There is stiffness in my lower body, and my muscles are noticeably tight.
 I hate admitting it, but maybe these are just signs of aging, as the sports doctor mentioned.
 I'm 27 now.
 The latter half of the twenties.
 I should be in the decline of peak physcial performance.
 It's only natural.
 I hate that so much.

 [5:05 PM] I talked in length with my best friend's girlfriend, Kaya.
 She is a dear friend of mine, who happens to receive professional therapy.
 She is is very knowledgeable of what I'm going through and convinced me to search for a therapist.
-And by this time, I was already feeling a lot of mental pain (changed fthe number from 5 to 6 now).
+And by this time, I was already feeling a lot of mental pain (changed the number from 5 to 6 now).
+The girl of my romantic interest, seemingly has forgiven me for the crime I committed.
+But now, she seems to have interest in another guy.
+Being a petty and jealous and awful human being that I am, this was a just a straight up crucification of mental health for me.

+[11:15 PM] I spent hours talking to my friends.
+I had to fight the storm, so once again I relied on friends.
+I talked to Julian on the phone, and Google hungout with Hewett.
+I'm now in feeling a little better.
+Jealousy, anger, the storm... they all settled for a little bit.
+Now, I'm reminding myself the motto now.

+>  _No mas_
+>
+>  Be kinder
+>
+>  Be stronger
+>
+>  Tell your friends you love them
+>
+>  Because they love you
+>
+>  Determinism + Randomness

+After repeating these to myself several times, I feel like I got a little better at letting things go.

 ## March 24, 2019
 ### Mental Pain: 4 Physical Pain: 1.5